-This blog is for those attracted to Jesus but not to the traditional baggage often attached to his message, so it has two large centers of focus.
+This blog is for those attracted to Jesus but who question the traditional baggage often attached to his message, so it has two large areas of focus.

-The first center of focus is learning who Jesus is and what he says about how we should live and how we should understand the Father.
-The second is examining major baggage issues that often detract from following Jesus freely.
+The first area of focus is learning who Jesus is, what he says about the Father, and how we should relate to the Father, to ourselves, and to others.
+The second focus is examining major baggage issues that often detract from following Jesus freely.

-I grew up a fundamentalist and then became an evangelical.
-Along the way, as I examined my beliefs, I discarded a lot of baggage that had been added to the good news of Jesus.
-I hope to help and support others who are on the same journey.
+I grew up a fundamentalist and later became an evangelical.
+As I examined my beliefs, I discarded a lot of baggage that was added to the good news of Jesus, and I hope to help and support others who are on the same journey.